 How many of you out there have had internal dialogue like this before?
 A constant back and forth argument in your head, a moderation of your thoughts.
 Judging yourself for what you’re thinking and feeling.
 Comparing yourself to others and making yourself feel guilty for the things that pass thru your mind.

 I think we’ve all been there.
-I personally have and it’s a struggle I am always working to overcome.
 It’s one thing to try to reframe your thoughts, not get down on yourself, and to try to maintain a sense of optimism in everyday life.
 But it’s another thing entirely to beat yourself up for having real emotion and for letting yourself feel ALL the parts of your being.

 Often times we focus on cutting ourselves some slack when it comes to things like diet and exercise.
 So many people preach balance….the 80/20 rule in particular.
 Basically, everything in moderation.
 You’re allowed to indulge, you’re allowed to skip a workout when you’re really not feeling it, and you’re allowed to strive for balance…not perfection.
 All that is great and people are making great strides to be more accepting of their physical health and choices.
 However, what about mental health?
 I propose that we should adopt a MENTAL 80/20 rule.